NvChad/nvchad.github.io/docs/quickstart/learn-lua.md

 ### Dictionaries

-- These contain keys and values
+- These contain keys and values:

 ```lua
 local info = {